19 April 2017

 Thanks to the 7-day switching service, the switch itself was painless.

-But it was astonishing to receive a 2,000-word email from my old bank the next week – when they were only delivering a very simple message.
+But it was astonishing to receive a 2,000-word email from my old bank the next week, to deliver a very simple message.

 What was the email?